jamesfiltness/Webpack-boilerplate/README.md

 ## ES6, React, Webpack boilerplate

 This is a minimal boilerplate to help get up and running quickly with React and es6 running on webpack.
-Testing on Karma using Mocha, Chai Sinon
+Unit tests running on Mocha, Chai and Enzyme.

 Pull the repo and then run `npm install` followed by `npm start`.
 This will kick a webpack dev server off, available at:

 ```
 http://localhost:1111/
+// webpack-dev-server
 http://localhost:1111/webpack-dev-server/bundle
 ```

-Then open another terminal window, browse to location and run `npm run tdd` to start the karma watch off.
+`npm run test` to run unit tests.